mharen/mharen.github.io/blog/2006/2006-02-careful-there.md

 title: Careful there...
 ---

-For those of you that took my advice from the post "<a href="http://wassupy.com/?p=441">Oh, you work with computers?</a>" and installed Microsoft's AntiSpyware, you should be aware that a recent update could ruin your Norton Antivirus installation.
-At least that's what <a href="http://blog.washingtonpost.com/securityfix/2006/02/microsoft_antispyware_deleting_1.html">this article</a> claims.
+For those of you that took my advice from the post "[Oh, you work with computers?](http://wassupy.com/?p=441)" and installed Microsoft's AntiSpyware, you should be aware that a recent update could ruin your Norton Antivirus installation.
+At least that's what [this article](http://blog.washingtonpost.com/securityfix/2006/02/microsoft_antispyware_deleting_1.html) claims.

 You will probably be fine if you wait and update your software in a few days.
 In any case, look through the items to be "cleaned" before you "clean" them!